Home Solar Battery Installers Near Quebec

 Our EnergyPal Advisors can help you navigate any local incentives in your area and also apply them to the available solar panel offerings.

-Unfortunately there are no provincial rebates or tax incentives in Quebec.
+Unfortunately there are no rebates or tax incentives in Quebec.
 There may be some local ones in your town, so be sure to check.

 Quebec does offer some other incentives and rebates for residents who make their homes more energy efficient or purchase energy efficient new homes.
 These offerings are not specific to solar energy, but still reduce consumption and pollution.